-Individuals applying for Medicaid must prove that they meet certain requirements including citizenship or legal United States resident status.
-The applicant must apply in the state and county where he/she resides, defined as physical presence and the intent to remain permanently or indefinitely.
-If you have too much income and/or resources you will not qualify for Medicaid, even if you are disabled.
-In 2020, for a single individual, the New York State resource limit is $15,750 and the income limit is $875.00 per month (plus a $20.00 month disregard in New York City).
-Some resources are not counted by Medicaid in determining your eligibility for benefits.
-Exempt resources include your primary residence (subject to an equity cap of $893,000 in 2020 in New York), one car, burial allowance of $1,500, burial space, prepaid irrevocable funeral trust, personal belongings, furnishings, jewelry, some qualified retirement accounts and annuities in payout status.
+Medicaid eligiblity for Disabled, Aged, or Blind individuals ["DAB Medicaid"] is based on the income and resources of the person and responsible family members (spouse, or parent of a minor child).
+In 2021, for an unmarried applicant, the New York State resource/asset limit for the person applying is $15,900 and the income limit is $884.00 per month (plus a $20.00 per month disregard in New York City and some counties).
+Some resources are not counted in determining your eligibility for benefits, including your primary residence (subject to an equity cap of $906,000), one car, burial allowance of $1,500, burial space, prepaid irrevocable funeral account, personal belongings, furnishings, jewelry, and qualified retirement accounts and qualified annuities in payout status.

-In order to plan for your future or if you have any questions contact Fern J. Finkel or Julie Stoil Fernandez at Finkel & Fernandez, LLP, 16 Court Street, Suite 1007, Brooklyn, New York 11241, 347-296-8200 (telephone), 718-965-3185 (fax), firstname.lastname@example.org, email@example.com.
+In order to plan for your future or if you have any questions, please feel free to contact Fern J. Finkel or Julie Stoil Fernandez at Finkel & Fernandez, LLP, 16 Court Street, Suite 1007, Brooklyn, New York 11241, 347-296-8200 (telephone), 718-965-3185 (fax), firstname.lastname@example.org, email@example.com.

 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, Julie Stoil Fernandez, or Finkel & Fernandez, LLP.